 This is a fully integrated programme between Law and Spanish.
 You will focus on the sources of Spanish law, the practice of justice in Spain, and topical issues with legal/judicial ramifications, whilst also obtaining a Qualifying Law Degree (QLD) for England, Wales and Northern Ireland.
-The year abroad is a unique opportunity for linguistic development by immersion in Spanish culture.
+The year abroad is a unique opportunity for linguistic development by immersion in Spanish culture (3rd Year also 120 CAT points).
 In a globalised workforce, proficiency in an additional language, together with the experience of studying abroad, significantly enhances your employability.

 Law at QUB was ranked 10th in the UK for Graduate prospects with the Times Good University Guide 2019 and 7th in the UK for Graduate prospects with the Complete University Guide 2019.